Name the captain

 Ask a question.
 Lay the arcana.
 Cross the field.
 Let Marget tell you what it meant.

-Oath of Battle: The Crossing is a ritual tactics roguelike where tarot is not a skin, but the rules, the cast, the cosmology, and the memory the war leaves behind.
+A ritual tactics roguelike where tarot is not a skin.
+It is the roster, the field, the route, the archive, and the memory the war leaves behind.

 The Game